 Place your face and sinuses directly in the steam and spray of the shower for best results.

 6. Neti pot

 Using a neti pot for nasal irrigation (also called nasal lavage) is a common approach to sinus issues.
 This includes runny nose problems and discomfort.

 Neti pots are small teapot-like containers with a spout.
-You add a warm saline or saltwater solution to the pot.
-You then use the pot to pour the solution through one nostril and out the other.
+You add a warm saline or saltwater solution to the pot and then pour the solution through one nostril and out the other.
 This rinses out your sinuses quite thoroughly.

-Purchase a neti pot kit at your local pharmacy or store.
+You can purchase a neti pot kit at your local pharmacy, store, or online.
 Make sure to follow directions for your neti pot exactly.
-Improper use of neti pots can, though rarely, make runny noses worse or cause sinus infections.
+Improper use of neti pots can, on rare occasions,

 Make sure to use sterile and distilled water rather than tap water.

 Spicy foods can make a runny nose worse.
-However, if you’re also having symptoms of nasal congestion, eating spicy foods can possibly help.
+However, if you’re also having symptoms of nasal congestion, eating spicy foods may help.

-If you can tolerate quite a bit of heat in your food, give it a try.
-If you’re unaccustomed to spiciness, try a little bit of spicy seasonings at first to see if it helps.
+If you can tolerate a bit of heat in your food, give it a try.
+If you’re unaccustomed to spiciness, try a small amount of spicy seasoning at first to see if it helps.